1961 Pacific Tigers football team

-The 1961 Pacific Tigers football team represented the College of the Pacific during the 1961 NCAA College Division football season.
+The 1961 Pacific Tigers football team represented the College of the Pacific (COP)—now known as the University of the Pacific (UOP)—as an independent during the 1961 college football season.
+Led by first-year head coach John Rohde, the Tigers compiled a record of 5–4 and outscored opponents 200 to 187.
+The team played home games at Pacific Memorial Stadium in Stockton, California.

-Pacific competed as an independent in 1961.
-They played home games in Pacific Memorial Stadium in Stockton, California.
-In their first season under head coach John Rohde, the Tigers finished with a record of five wins and four losses (5–4).
-For the season they outscored their opponents 200–187.

 Schedule

 Team players in the NFL

-No College of the Pacific players were selected in the 1962 NFL Draft.
+No College of the Pacific players were selected in the 1962 NFL draft.

 The following finished their college career at Pacific, were not drafted, but played in the NFL starting with the 1962 season.